mcdexio/mcdex-references/en/perpetual.md

 ```
 The value of ```x/y``` is called the “Mid Price” of the AMM.
 And it is used for calculating the Funding Rate and Mark Price.

-Trade with the AMM cost a 0.075% trading fee.
-Among them, 0.025% is the dev fee, and 0.05% will be left in the pool as a fee for the liquidity provider.
+Trading with the AMM costs trading fee at 0.075%,among which 0.025% is the dev fee, and 0.05% will be left in the pool as a fee for the liquidity provider.

 ## Provide liquidity to AMM